gastronauts/IT_APP_WED0730_SUSHI_BAR/projects/mobile/client/readme.md

 If you prefer to run the app on android emulator run your virtual device and when it is ready click "Device" -> "Open on Android" on Expo XDE.
 Then wait and that's all.

 ### Usage and possibilities
+On application start you will be asked to give the table number.
+In current version, there are numbers from 1 to 8 available.
+Then you will see the current menu.
+On this screen you can check the details of meal, set the amount and click "+" to add it to the cart.
+App will not let you add 0 amount of a meal to item.
+Current price of your items in cart is visible under the cart icon.
+To check you current cart state click the cart icon.
+On cart screen you can chcek sum and estimated time of your possible order.
+You can change the amount of selected meals or remove it from cart by clicking 'X'.
+After clicking 'Order' button, meals from your cart will be transfered to the Chef.
+The app let you to make multiple orders.
+On order screen you can control the status of your orders and check it's details.
+The last available screen is 'Tinder Roll Screen' where you can pick your meal in swipe style.
+If you want to add current meal to the cart, swipe the screen from left to right, if not swipe from right to left.
+Application is preserved from accidental turning off by clicking the back arrow to many times.